MTG/freesound/_docs/api/source/authentication.rst

    Fig 2.
 Permission request (Step 1)

-In some situations it might be desirable that users had to login in Freesound even if they are already logged in.
+In some situations it might be desirable that users had to login in Freesound (i.e. type their user and password) even if they are already logged in.
 If you want to implement this behaviour, you can use an alternative url for Step 1 of the OAuth2 flow which forces a user logout before proceeding to the authorization process.
-Therefore, instead of pointing users to ``https://www.freesound.org/apiv2/oauth2/authorize/`` (and adding the appropriate parameters), you should point users to:
+Therefore, instead of pointing users to ``https://www.freesound.org/apiv2/oauth2/authorize/`` (and adding the appropriate request parameters), you should point users to:

 ::